fbpx

 A Norwegian Prima Review: The Spa

-In addition to that were the treatments themselves.
+In addition to that, there were the treatments themselves.
 They had several services to choose from that even I hadn’t heard of before, including a zero-gravity massage.
-The massage I chose included laying on a bunch of tiny beads, so every limb had the whole time to unwind.
+The massage I chose included lying on a bunch of tiny beads, so every limb had the whole time to unwind.

 Woman inside an indoor whirlpool